 Julie Peeters, Scott Ponik

-Artspeak was founded in 1986 by curator Cate Rimmer, artist Keith Higgins, and writer Jeff Derksen.
+Artspeak was founded in 1986 by curator Cate Rimmer, artist Kay Higgins, and writer Jeff Derksen.
 Our early association with Kootenay School of Writing served to situate Artspeak within a unique interdisciplinary community of visual artists, writers, and critics.
 Artspeak is operated by artists from the visual and language arts who share concerns in relation to the theory and practice of contemporary art.
 The mandate of the gallery is to encourage a dialogue between visual art and writing.
 Artspeak actively contributes to cultural communities through our commitment to artists producing challenging, innovative work in diverse media, our affiliation with other organizations, and the public interest we generate in contemporary art.

 Artspeak has played a significant role in addressing the historical, social, and intellectual conditions of contemporary visual and language arts production from the West Coast.
 We aim to support the practices of emerging and established artists and writers from this region and beyond by providing opportunities to exhibit, publish, and present new work to enthusiastic audiences.
 Artspeak actively contributes to cultural communities through our commitment to artists producing challenging, innovative work in diverse media, our affiliation with other organizations, and the public interest we generate in contemporary art.

 Artists and curators who wish to update us about their work are welcome to send documentation and their cv to email@example.com